 Introduction

-It is widely accepted that women, on average, live longer than men.
+Women, on average, live longer than men.
 At various stages over the life-course, women now have the edge (1–8).
-Male infant mortality rates are thought to have always been higher than female infant mortality rates (4), but until childbirth became safer more women than men usually died in their twenties and perhaps earlier (9).
+Male infant mortality rates are thought to have always been higher than female infant mortality rates (4), but – until childbirth became safer – more women than men usually died in their twenties and perhaps earlier (9).

-Today coming of age, reaching adulthood and leaving the protection (or confines) of parents or carers, confers more of an additional mortality risk for males than for females (10).
-Males now 'age' both sooner and faster than females.
-Until recently in all of the world women were at a greater risk of death during child-rearing ages than men (9).
+Reaching adulthood and leaving the protection (or confines) of parents or carers, leads to a jump in mortality risk for both males and females; however, the spike is noticably higher for males and females (10)add SSTE.
+Males now 'age' both sooner and faster than females (authors’ own calculations).
+Historically, and throughout the world, women of child-rearing age were had higher mortality rates than males due to material mortality risks (9).
 Now there are only a handful of countries where women die, on average, earlier than men, but maternal mortality remains a major, if declining, killer worldwide (11).

-If trends over the last century are ignored it is easy to think of current sex differences in mortality as simply a product of innate biological differences.
-This paper aims to challenge that perspective, by showing that age-specific mortality differences between males and females have varied across time, and between countries.
-Although it is true that everywhere males tend to have higher mortality risks than females at infancy, at early adulthood, and in older years, there have been substantial variations in the magnitude of these differences over time and between nations.
+If long-term trends are ignored it is easy to think that sex differences are inherently biological, and so little can be done.
+This paper challenges that perspective

+by showing systematic variations in age-specific mortality differences over time and across nations.

+[SUGGEST SUBHEADER HERE]

 Other recent work has referred to these differences and some attempts have been made to explain them.

 Researchers from the Wittgenstein Centre for Demography and Global Human Capital and the Vienna Institute of Demography reported in 2013 in the journal Gerontology that the excess male mortality seems to result from high mortality among subpopulations, more common among men, who experience higher mortality than women and thereby bring down overall life expectancy for all men compared to women.
 They conclude that these differences are not natural differences but that they result from socioeconomic conditions that could ameliorated (12).